nepet/rust-passphrase/README.md

 You can then move the program built in `target/release` to the `bin` files or add the path to the `PATH` environmental variable.

+### nix-shell
+Alternatively this repo comes with a `shell.nix` file for the usage with `nix-shell`.
+This allowes for automatic installation of the required build tools.

 ## How to use

 command: `rust-passphrase generate [OPTIONS]`